elastic/integrations/packages/stormshield/docs/README.md

 For step-by-step instructions on how to set up an integration, see the [Getting started](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-observability.html) guide.

+* how to setup SNS to send syslog (with RFC) to where the Agent is running

+* test out adding the integration, and then setup stormshield to send syslogs to it

+* copy some cisco asa config variables into this integration

 <!-- Additional set up instructions -->

 <!-- If applicable -->